simonprickett/bartfbchatbot/README.md

-# bartfbchatbot
+# BART Chat Bot for Facebook Messenger

-Facebook Messenger Chatbot for BART
+Facebook Messenger chat bot for BART (Bay Area Rapid Transit).

 More detail will be added later.